ncmreynolds/retroTerm/documentation/readme.md

 bool widgetExists(uint8_t widgetId);
 ```

 If you're certain you would like to delete a widget, use the following function.
+This returns true if the widget existed and was deleted.

 ```c++
 bool deleteWidget(uint8_t widgetId);